AlbinKL1/WebShop/README.md

 A webshop with exellent background code, this program wont runt without the according SQL database.
-The frontend is not the nice looking, but will get the job done.
+The frontend is not that nice looking, but will get the job done.